A romantic, family-owned hotel with a gourmet restaurant and well-regarded winery, set in peaceful gardens on the picturesque island of Pag”

 Babies (0-1 years)

-Luxury rooms can sleep a child on their single sofabed; suites can too, plus they have double the space and 2 bathrooms.
+Superior rooms can sleep a child on their single sofabed.
+Suites can each fit an extra bed and baby cot, and some have 2 bathrooms.

 Children's play area